gordonmurray/bentoml/README.md

 # CLIP Image Vectorizer with BentoML

-This project provides an API for vectorizing images using OpenAI's CLIP model, packaged and served with BentoML.
+This project provides an API for vectorizing images using OpenAI's CLIP model using BentoML.
 It allows you to send images to the API and receive a vector representation that encodes meaningful features of the image.

+The processor automatically resizes images to the model's expected input dimensions (e.g., 224x224 for this model) and normalizes pixel values.

 ## Features
 - Easy-to-use REST API for image vectorization.